GlassBricks/typed-factorio/definitions/README.md

 ### Settings and data stage

-There are also basic definitions for the settings/data stage.
+There are also definitions for the settings/data stage.

 To avoid type conflicts, the global tables for the settings/data stages have to be declared manually where you need them.
-The types be imported from `typed-factorio/data-stage-types` and `typed-factorio/settings-stage-types`.
-Examples:
+These types can be imported from `typed-factorio/data/types` or `typed-factorio/settings/types`.

+Example:

 ```ts
 import { Data, Mods } from "typed-factorio/data/types"